 Pistons are getting shorter and lighter.
 In the 1970s, a typical 350 small block Chevy piston and pin assembly weighed around 750 grams.
 The same parts in a late model Chevy LS engine weigh only about 600 grams.

 Part of the weight reduction has been achieved by reducing piston height and using shorter skirts.
 The distance from center of the wrist pin to the top of the piston (called "compression height") used to be 1.5˝ to 1.7˝ back in the 1970s.
 Today, wrist pins are located higher up.
 On Ford 4.6L engines, the compression height is 1.2˝, and it�s 1.3˝ on small block Chevy.

 Moving the location of the wrist pin higher up on the piston also allows the use of longer connecting rods, which improve torque and make life easier on the bearings and rings.

-Some aftermarket pistons are now available with wrist pins that have been relocated upward slightly to compensate for resurfacing on the block and heads.
+Some aftermarket pistons feature wrist pins that have been relocated upward slightly to compensate for resurfacing on the block and heads.
 The other alternative is to shave the top of the piston if the block has been resurfaced, but this reduces the depth of the valve reliefs which may increase the risk of detonation and/or valve damage.

 Pistons used to have long tail skirts (which sometimes cracked or broke off).
 Now most pistons have mini-skirts.
 Instead of a 2.5˝ skirt length, the piston may only have 1.5˝ skirt.
 Shorter skirts reduce weight but also require a tighter fit between the piston and cylinder bore to minimize piston rocking and noise.
 Consequently, piston to bore clearances are now tighter, typically .001˝ to .0005˝ or less.
 Some have a zero clearance fit made possible by a low friction anti-scuff skirt coatings.